If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 If you're totally new to IRC and want to start chatting right away, there's an easy way to do this.

-This will open a session
+This will open an IRC chat session.

 General help on IRC